mwz-cg/playground-es6-and-beyond-part-1/statement.md

 As you already know, JavaScript has long had first-class support for functions: you can pass functions as arguments to other functions and create functions dynamically.
 However, the `function ()` syntax can feel a bit clunky, and so-called arrow functions are a nice improvement in syntax.
 More than that though, by reducing visual burden, they also enable a way of thinking that is traditionally found in functional programming languages.

-An arrow function

-An arrow function can either return an expression directly (as is the case here), or have a normal body with statements if it begins with `{`.
-This means that if you want to return an object directly you should wrap it in parentheses.
-An arrow function with 0 parameters or more than 1 parameter must have a list of parameters in parentheses.

 Our ES5 code for mapping an array by incrementing all values was:

 ```javascript runnable